-Though the calculations in this subsection are averaged estimates and not exact, they do show that in taking into account all of the above Oil Sands production-related GHG emissions (which roughly represent over 35.7 Mt for 2008) and adding them to the NIR's 'Oil Sands (Mining, In-situ, Upgrading)' figure, the total precombustion GHG emissions for the Oil Sands could be approximately double the widely-referenced NIR figure.
+Though the calculations in this subsection are averaged estimates and not exact, they do show that in taking into account all of the above Oil Sands production-related GHG emissions (which roughly represent over 35.7 Mt for 2008) and adding them to the NIR's 'Oil Sands (Mining, In-situ, Upgrading)' 37.2 Mt figure, the total pre-combustion GHG emissions from the Oil Sands could be approximately double the widely-referenced NIR figure.
+Of the above emissions, the approximately 20 Mt that occurred in Canada would constitute 8% (not the widely referenced 5%) of Canada's GHG emissions for 2008.